hauze-v/web-dev/mdn-css/css-layout/flexbox/NOTES.md

 **Note**: You can also lay out flex itemsin a reverse direction using the `row-reverse` and `column-reverse` values.
 Experiment with these values too!

 ## Wrapping ##
-One issues that arises when you have a fixed amount of width or height in your layout is that eventually your flexbox children will overflow their container, breaking the layout.
+One issues that arises when you have a fixed amount of width or height in your layout is that eventually your flexbox children will overflow their container, breaking the layout.i

 Have a look at the flexbox-wrap0.html example.